KFC Heiress Kaila Methven Celebrates Her 28th Birthday In A Tiny Little Bikini

 KFC heiress Kaila Methven celebrated her 28th birthday in style as she spent a week in Cabo in honor of her big day, and she took her fans along with her for the trip via social media.

-The Blast reports that Kaila spent the week partying at night clubs, lounging on yachts, and having some fun in the sun on a jet ski.
+The Blast reports that Kaila spent the week partying at nightclubs, lounging on yachts, and having some fun in the sun on a jet ski.
 She also posed in an odd photo where lizards crawled all over her body as she rocked a skimpy bikini.

 The heiress turned fashion designer was seen sporting a tiny bikini, which boasted a green, yellow, red, and black triangle top and some matching black bikini bottoms that included multiple strings holding the sides of the swimwear together.